Hispano-Suiza HS.404: U.S. production

 In April 1942 a copy of the British Mk.II was sent to the U.S. for comparison.
 The British version used a slightly shorter chamber and did not have the same problems as the U.S. version of the cannon.
 The U.S. declined to modify the chamber of their version but nonetheless made other modifications to create the unreliable M2.
 By late 1942 the USAAF had 40 million rounds of ammunition stored but the guns remained unsuitable.
 The U.S. Navy had been trying to switch to using cannon on all its combat aircraft throughout the war but the conversion never occurred.
 As late as December 1945 the U. S. Army Chief of Ordnance was still attempting to complete additional changes to the design to allow it to enter service.
 Some variations of the 20 mm guns used on the Lockheed P-38 Lightning aircraft were produced by International Harvester.
-The P-38's nose-mounted M2 featured a built-in cocking system and could simply be re-cocked in flight after a misfire, which made the misfires less of a problem than with other aircraft.
+The P-38's nose-mounted M2 featured a built-in cocking system and could simply be re-cocked in flight after a misfire, which made them less of a problem than with other aircraft.

 The U.S. followed the British development closely and when the Mk.V was designed, the Americans followed suit with the A/N M3 but unreliability continued.
 After the war the United States Air Force (USAF) adopted a version of the M3 cannon as the M24, similar in most respects except for the use of the addition of electrical cocking, allowing the gun to re-cock over a lightly struck round.
-The problems of the American weapons led to most US fighters being equipped with the AN/M2 .50 cal Browning light-barrel machine gun throughout the war.
+The problems of the American weapons led to most U.S. fighters being equipped with the AN/M2 .50 cal Browning light-barrel machine gun throughout the war.